 - Have we done the best possible design job to make the site usable?

-If you are really struggling with what to say, and then let our copywriters and content writers get the ball rolling for you.
+If you are really struggling with what to say, then let our copywriters and content writers get the ball rolling for you.
 We have development professionals on staff that can modify the content on your site, newsletter, brochure, or press release and make you look fantastic!